 If you’re running a B2B company, your online marketing strategy probably relies heavily on LinkedIn.
-But do you use that “grown up” social media site for remarketing?
+But are you using the social media site for remarketing?

-Many strategists don’t even know about LinkedIn’s remarketing capabilities.
+Many strategists don’t even know about LinkedIn’s retargeting capabilities.
 That’s too bad, because they’re missing out on a great way to generate revenue.

 In this article, we’ll go over how you can use LinkedIn to retarget people who’ve already expressed an interest in your brand.

-Before we explore the “how to” aspect of LinkedIn remarketing, let’s look at the importance of remarketing in general.
+Before we explore the “how-to” aspect of LinkedIn remarketing (also often called retargeting), let’s look at the importance of remarketing in general.

 If you’re unfamiliar with the word, “remarketing” is usually defined as a “second chance” attempt at marketing to somebody who’s visited your website.